Indian Airlines Flight 257: Decision to continue the approach

 Local weather station reported that the sky was in overcast condition with a total of 8 okta in the area of Thangjing Hill range, meaning that the visibility would have limited the crew's vision.
 The crew had taken a short-cut by deviating from the flight track.
 There were instances when the pilots had deliberately sent false reports on their actual position.
 Despite being false on their exact position, added with the deteriorating weather condition in the area, the crew decided to continue their flight to Imphal.

 Checks on the pilots flight history revealed that the pilot flying (PF) of Flight 257, Captain Heldar, had flown for at least 36 times to Imphal.
 Indian Airlines did not set a limit for pilots to use the same route so occasionally pilots chose to fly the same route over and over again.
 Over time, Captain Heldar requested the flights to Imphal to be given to him.
 As a result, Captain Heldar had been familiarized with the route.
 This eventually led Captain Heldar to be a bit over-confident.
 In the CVR recording at 12:38 IST, Captain Heldar could be heard saying "this is one hill, that is another hill and in between the two."
 His familiarity with the surrounding terrain caused him to estimate his calculation and distance on the basis of the features of the terrain rather than on the aircraft's instruments.

-While there were clear violations of the proper procedure for an approach to Imphal, Captain Heldar was accompanied by Captain Choudury in the cockpit.
-Captain Choudury should have corrected Captain Heldar's actions, but the CVR indicated that he did not give any kind of caution, advice or corrective responses to Captain Heldar's actions.
+While there were clear violations of the proper procedure for an approach to Imphal, Captain Heldar was accompanied by Captain Roy Choudhury in the cockpit.
+Captain Roy Choudhury should have corrected Captain Heldar's actions, but the CVR indicated that he did not give any kind of caution, advice or corrective responses to Captain Heldar's actions.
 Investigators described his demeanour on the entire flight as a "mere passive and mute spectator" in the cockpit.
-Hence, Captain Choudury was also blamed by the investigators for being equally undisciplined and lacking in professionalism.
+Hence, Captain Roy Choudhury was also blamed by the investigators for being equally undisciplined and lacking in professionalism.